Goodman-liyu/A-Data-Centric-Study/README.md

 This script takes care of data processing, training, and evaluation.
 Sit back and watch your models learn! 🤖✨

+To run experiments on other domain combinations, you can modify the model path, data path, and training hyperparameters accordingly.

+Note:
+When performing curriculum learning, we recommend setting `data.shuffle = False` to ensure the data order is preserved.
+Shuffling may disrupt the intended learning progression and lead to suboptimal results.
 🙏 Acknowledgements

 A huge thank you to the VERL team for their amazing open-source reinforcement learning library.